DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - ❄️**IPSec**: an IETF standard suite of protocols that is used to connect nodes (e.g. computers or office locations) together
         - widely used in virtual private networks (VPNs)
         - IPSec provides encryption, authentication and data integrity
+        - IPsec is a security protocol that automatically performs 📝reauthentication of the client system throughout the connected session in order to detect session hijacking.

 - 4.1.4 Implications of multilayer protocols
     - TCP/IP is a multilayer protocol, and derives several associated benefits